makersacademy/frontend-api-challenge/development-notes.md

     - need a login button
     - when clicked it will make a form (with username and password) appear with a submit button
     - need to built a test on jasmine
-    - need to build an interface login
+    - need to build an interface login -
-    - this also starts the session
+    - this also starts the session - d

     - once signed in
       - need a new welcome banner with your name
       - need a log out button which ends the session

+- IMPLEMENTED - put together the login and create crys which also update the page.

+- succesfully mocked the tests